openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ## Image Arithmetic: Math Operations on Images

 A core part of the workflow of computer vision is *image arithmetic*.
 These are the basic mathematical operations we all know—addition, subtraction, multiplication, and division—but as these are applied to images.
-Developers use such operations ubiquitously, and for a wide range of reasons.
-The key to understanding image arithmetic is that these operations are performed *pixelwise*—meaning, atomically, for every pixel in an image.
+Developers use such operations constantly, and for a wide range of reasons.

 ### Image Arithmetic with Constants

 Some of the simplest operations in image arithmetic transform the values in an image by a constant.
 In the example below, we add the constant value, **10**, to an 8-bit monochrome image.
-Observe how the value is added pixelwise: each pixel in the resulting destination image stores a number which is 10 more (i.e. 10 gray-levels brighter) than its corresponding pixel in the source image:
+Observe how the value is added *pixelwise*: each pixel in the resulting destination image stores a number which is 10 more (i.e. 10 gray-levels brighter) than its corresponding pixel in the source image:

 ![Pixelwise image arithmetic](images/image_arithmetic_2.png)